mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Crowd equity platform Seedrs opens up its existing secondary market to any business
+  - Facebook touts beefed up hate speech detection ahead of Myanmar election
      <hr/>

-      - *Seedrs — the UK’s first full-function private equity secondary market to launch back in 2017 — is launching its secondary market offering to all private businesses.
-The idea is that this will allow founders, employees and early investors to realize secondary …*
+      - *Facebook has offered a little detail on extra steps it’s taking to improve its ability to detect and remove hate speech and election disinformation ahead of Myanmar’s election.
+A general election is scheduled to take place in the country on November 8, 2020. …*

-  - InfoSum raises $15.1M for its privacy-first, federated approach to big data analytics
+  - Owl Ventures' new pair of funds gives edtech a $585 million boost
       <hr/>

-      - *Data protection and data privacy have gone from niche concerns to mainstream issues in the last several years, thanks to new regulations and a cascade of costly breaches that have laid bare the problems that arise when information and data security are treate…*
+      - *Edtech just keeps on booming.
+Today, Owl Ventures, a San Francisco-based education technology fund whose portfolio includes Byju’s, Labster, Masterclass and Quizlet, announced that it has closed a pair of investment vehicles totaling $585 million.
+Owl Venture…*

-  - Facebook threatens to block news sharing in Australia as it lobbies against revenue share law
+  - 12 Paris-based VCs look at the state of their city
       <hr/>

-      - *Adtech giant and self-styled ‘free speech champion’, Facebook, has threatened to pull the plug on the public sharing of news content on Facebook and Instagram in Australia.
-The aggressive threat is Facebook’s attempt to lobby against a government plan that wi…*
+      - *Four years after the Great Recession, France’s newly elected socialist president François Hollande raised taxes and increased regulations on founder-led startups.
+The subsequent flight of entrepreneurs to places like London and Silicon Valley portrayed France…*

-  - Cosmose, a platform that analyzes foot traffic in physical stores, gets $15 million Series A
+  - Salesforce beefing up field service offering with AI
       <hr/>

-      - *Cosmose, a platform that tracks foot traffic in brick-and-mortar stores to help companies predict customer behavior, announced today it has raised a $15 million Series A. The round was by Tiga Investments, with participation from returning investors OTB Ventu…*
+      - *Salesforce has been adding artificial intelligence to all parts of its platform for several years now.
+It calls the underlying artificial intelligence layer on the Salesforce platform Einstein.
+Today the company announced some enhancements to its field servic…*

-  - Apple alum's jobs app for India's workers secures $8 million
+  - Crowd equity platform Seedrs opens up its existing secondary market to any business
       <hr/>

-       - *Javed, a middle-aged man, worked as a driver before losing that job earlier this year as coronavirus spread across India, prompting New Delhi to enforce a nationwide lockdown and temporarily curb several business activities.
-There are millions of people like …*
+       - *Seedrs — the UK’s first full-function private equity secondary market to launch back in 2017 — is launching its secondary market offering to all private businesses.
+The idea is that this will allow founders, employees and early investors to realize secondary …*